cloudnative-pg/cloudnative-pg/docs/src/index.md

 ## Supported Kubernetes distributions

-CloudNativePG requires Kubernetes 1.22 or higher.
+CloudNativePG requires Kubernetes 1.23 or higher for the latest 1.18 release.
+Previous releases can also support Kubernetes 1.22.
 For more information, please refer to the ["Supported releases"](supported_releases.md) page.

 ## Container images